 Otherwise affirmatively elects to verify that the project is complete without exercising its rights to Performance Tests or conduct any other monitoring, review, or audit rights available to the Office under this Agreement.

 Consequences of Non-Performance.
-Failure to fully satisfy the criteria set forth in Section 3.1 (Performance), and Section 3.2 (Certification), all Applicable Laws, as may be verified pursuant to Section 3.2 (Performance Testing), or failure to otherwise complete the Project as represented in the Core Application, may result in the Office’s denial of a request for reimbursement for any expenditures related to the Project, and Grantee shall not otherwise be entitled to reimbursement for such expenditures.
+Failure to fully satisfy the criteria set forth in Section 3.1 (Performance), and Section 3.2 (Certification), all Applicable Laws, as may be verified pursuant to Section 3.2 (Performance Testing), or failure to otherwise complete the Project as represented in the Core Application, may result in the Office’s denial of a request for reimbursement for any expenditures related to the Project aspects that failed to satisfy such criteria, and Grantee shall not otherwise be entitled to reimbursement for such expenditures.

 Payment Timing and Procedures.